 We arrived at the visitor center at around 8:00am.
 It was already getting crowded, us taking one of the few remaining parking spots.
 First, we had a nice big breakfast at one of the picnic tables, then took off on the “nature trail” towards the entrance of Palm Canyon about a mile away.

 As I mentioned before, this is the main attraction here.
 The 1.5 mile-long canyon is truly spectacular.
 Creek in the middle, mind-bending rock formations, dozens of plant species all around.
 Most importantly, it dead ends in a palm grove.
 In earlier times, these native palms were much more abundant, but retreated to a few lonely oases.

 Most of the time, bighorn sheep can be spotted in the area, though we got out of luck and didn’t see any.
 We kept our eyes open, even asked a ranger whether they seen any, and she said they were around a day before.

 Eventually, we walked back to the car.
 Of course, it got way more crowded in the meantime.
 When we drove off towards town, we could see that hundreds of cars were indeed parked on the side of the road, forcing visitors to take a long walk to the trailhead of Palm Canyon.
 It was not as bad as was reported two weeks before, though.

 Driving home was spectacular, too, with wildflowers blooming everywhere.
-Later we ran into some, especially on the 210 with all the people returning from Vegas.
+Later we ran into some traffic, especially on the 210 with all the people returning from Vegas.
 Despite all this, however, we were home and happy by 4pm.

 If you want to get an idea how much snow there was in 2017, take a look at our trip from March when we snow-camped in Mineral King, then the pictures from the same area in July when we went over Farewell Gap.

-A few more pictures in the full gallery.
+A few more pictures of this trip in the full gallery.